patterns/certification/README.md

-# CSS501 Program1: MTF v Transpose
+# CSS501 Program2: Sorted List

-If you use your `driver.cpp` or `LLStats.cpp`, build with:
+If you use your `driver.cpp` , build with:

 ```bash
 g++ -std=c++11 *.cpp